tony-albanese/nonnas-kitchen/README.md

 + Add filter by like
 + Add filter by category
 + Add edit and delete function for BlogPost.
-+ Design add commment form
++ Design add comment form
 + Add, delete, update, and display comments.

 ### Sprint 4 - Style